The Times They Are A-Changin’

 The takeaway is that while wealthy donors are seeking guidance more often, they’re not getting the help they desire — meaning there’s a huge opportunity for knowledgeable advisors who understand charitable giving.

-And to that end, an earlier U.S. Trust study (from 2013), found that more than half of advisors surveyed planned to gain a better understanding of charitable giving, including developing a strategic giving plan; understanding giving vehicles (including planned giving); integrating a client’s philanthropic goals into a financial plan; and engaging the next generation in philanthropy.
+And to that end, an earlier U.S. Trust study (from 2013), found that more than half of advisors surveyed planned to gain a better understanding of charitable giving, including developing a strategic giving plan; understanding giving vehicles (see advisor planned giving websites); integrating a client’s philanthropic goals into a financial plan; and engaging the next generation in philanthropy.

 74 percent of advisors surveyed said talking about charitable giving is good for business, and 56 percent said it provided inroads with their clients’ extended family.